Miliana: Toponymy

 The names Zucchabar or Sugabar were mentioned on epigraphic monuments nearby, indicating the place's belonging to a larger city.
 This name may be of Phoenician or Libyco-Berber origin, meaning "wheat market."

 The name Manliana or Malliana is cited in antiquity as an urban area located at the current site of the town or in the surrounding area, and Saint Augustin refers to a bishop of this city.
 According to some, this name is derived from Latin and is attributed to the daughter of a patrician Roman family (Manlia) which owned large domains in the agricultural region of the Chélif River valley.
-However, others believe the name is Berber in origin.

 With the Muslim Conquest, the name "Manliana" was arabized to become Mel-Ana, meaning "full of richesses," then Milyana.

 History

 Antiquity

 For a long time Miliana was the sanctuary capital of the Numidian kings.
 In 105 BCE Jugurtha was captured not far from this region.

 A Roman garrison was established in Zucchabar by Emperor Augustus between 27 and 25 BCE.
 The city is mentioned by Ammianus Marcelinus during the insurrection of the Berber leader Firmus in 375; the Roman general Theodosius the Elder left Caesarea (now Cherchell) to occupy Sugabarritanum.

 Zucchabar was an important city in the province of Mauretania Caesariensis and became a Christian episcopal see.
 The names of two of its Catholic bishops and one Donatist are recorded: